steelbreeze/state.js/README.md

 # Welcome to state.js

-This is the version 5.2.0.
+This is version 5.2.0 which is currently under development.

+The last stable release was [v5.0.1](https://github.com/steelbreeze/state.js/releases/tag/v5.0.1).

 To see the example code in action, click [here](https://cdn.rawgit.com/steelbreeze/state.js/master/examples/test.html).